 Why Data Cleansing Matters to You

-Once you understand the quality of your data, there will likely be some cleaning to do.
+Once you understand the 3 C’s of contact data that affect data quality, there will likely be some cleaning to do.
 No worries – you’re not alone: 94% of B2B companies face the same challenge.

 Before taking any action, you need a data cleanup strategy.
 Why?